Thai Malays: Sub-ethnicity

+Cuisine

+In Province Pattani, Narathiwat & Yala also known as 3 Malay regions/Province (kawasan 3 wilayah) having and practicing the same culture as the state of Kelantan, Malaysia.
+They also speak the same language but some different because Standard Malay education is non-open and not supported by the Thai government which causes them to sometimes mix Malay and Thai.

 Language

 The majority of Malays in Thailand speak a distinct variety of Malay known as Pattani Malay (Yawi: Baso Yawi/Pattani).
 However, not all Thai Malays speak Pattani Malay, some people who live in Satun and its vicinage use another distinct variety of Malay known as Satun Malay, while the Malays up north in Bangkok have developed their distinct variant of Malay that incorporated elements of localism with visible Pattani-Kedahan Malay dialect influences known as Bangkok Malay (Bangkok Malay: Bangkok Melayu/Nayu).
 The Bangkok, Kedahan and Pattani are closely related and shared many similar vocabularies but still mutually partly unintelligible.

-Majority of Malays ethnics in Satun (but also a significant minority in Phatthalung Trang, Krabi, Phang Nga and Songkhla as well as in the Malaysian states of Kedah, Perak and Perlis) are a distinct ethnic group who generally adhere to Islam, but are Thai identity (although with some Malay influences) and speak a Southern Thai interspersed with some Malay loanwords.

-Writing system

 With the introduction of Islam to Southeast Asia, the Malays use a modified version of the Arabic script known as Jawi.
 Unlike other parts of the Malay world, like Malaysia, Singapore and Indonesia, where the usage of Jawi is declining rapidly from the increasing usage of the Latin alphabet, Jawi is still widely used and understood among Malays in Thailand.

 Religion

-Thai Malays are mainly Sunni Muslims of Shafi'i sect.
+Thai Malays are mainly Sunni Muslims.
+They're mostly of the Shafi'i school of thought.
+There's also a small Buddhist and other minorities.
 Islam is the defining element of the Thai Malay identity.

-Conversion out of the faith, particularly to Theravada Buddhism resulting a person to be ostracized as ethnically Thai in spite of their Malay origin.